poseidon-framework/minotaur-recipes/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The `.ssf` file MUST contain a new line at the end of the file.
       A check for this exists in the CI.
 This check should pass before you continue with this list.
+- [ ] I confirm that the `poseidon_IDs`, `udg`, and `library_built` are filled
+      and correct.
+- [ ] I made sure to leave `notes` where necessary to explain any special cases/judgement calls made for data entries.

+### Recipe creation and validation

 - [ ] Comment `@delphis-bot create recipe` to this pull request to awaken Poseidon's trusty helper.
 (This should be repeated whenever changes are made to the SSF file contents).

-Delphis-bot will then add a number of files to the PR.
-Check that they are all
+After a few second, Delphis-bot will add a number of files to the PR.
-there:
+Using the 'Files changed' tab, check that all of the following files were added:

 - [ ] The file `packages/{package_name}/{package_name}.tsv` was added to the PR.
 - [ ] The file `packages/{package_name}/{package_name}.tsv_patch.sh` was added